 Pop all that marketing and spam into the bin and find where your current business domain names are registered.

 Wherever that is, choose that company to register the .au version of your domain name.
 Try to keep your domain names all together in one place to make it easier for you to keep track of.

 What happens after the 20th of September 2022?

 From the 20th of September 2022, all .au names that are not contested will be made open to the public.

 Want to know more?

 If you want to know more about the move to .au, check out auDA (the peak body that looked after domain names in Australia).

-For all my website maintenance clients, I will be helping you through this process and talking you through what to do and where to do it, and then helping you get the redirects in place.
-This is all just part of my helping cut through your online overwhelm.
+For all our website maintenance clients, we will be helping you through this process and talking you through what to do and where to do it, and then helping you get the redirects in place.
+This is all just part of our helping cut through your online overwhelm.

-If you are not one of my website maintenance clients and need a hand making sense of it all, get in touch and I will help you through the process at our regular consulting rates.
+If you are not one of our website maintenance clients and need a hand making sense of it all, get in touch and we will help you through the process at our regular consulting rates.